 There are many types of fees that you will encounter when filing for a loan application, and a loan fee is just one of them.
 A loan fee is a charged amount associated with your loan that does not include the interest rate.
 So, technically, the loan fee is a separate charge.

 There are different types of loan fees, and some loan types do not charge it.
-However, it’s best to understand these types of loan fees so you’ll better understand each of them.
+However, it’s best to understand these types of loan fees to better understand each.

 Loan Application Fee